-The US citizen and the foreign fiancé(e) must have previously met in person within the past two years unless the Attorney General waives that requirement.
+The US citizen and the foreign fiancé(e) must have previously met in person within the past two years unless the government waives that requirement.
 The USCIS sometimes makes an exception for this requirement.

 Filing a Petition

-After the USCIS approves the petition, it sends the petition to National Visa Center for processing, prior to sending it to the embassy or consulate where the foreign fiancé(e) will apply for a K-1 visa.
+After the USCIS approves the petition, it sends the petition to the National Visa Center for processing, which sends it to the embassy or consulate where the foreign fiancé(e) will apply for a K-1 visa.